What Happens When the Same Treaty Weighs Differently at Every Border

 but the time that surrounds it.

-One question this text places on the table
+One question placed on the table

 What happens when a global treaty enters countries